 Mission, Vision, and History

-The mission of the locally led Umpqua Soil and Water Conservation District is to provide assistance to any individual, group, or agency in applying natural resource conservation practices for the wise use of their natural resources.
+The mission of the locally-led Umpqua Soil and Water Conservation District is to assist any individual, group, or agency in applying natural resource conservation practices for the wise use of their natural resources.

 To be a respected, valued community organization committed to managing a natural resource base for future generations.
-To ensure sustainable agricultural and forest production, supporting functioning human, wildlife, fish and forest habitat.
+To ensure sustainable agricultural and forest production, supporting functioning human, wildlife, fish, and forest habitats.

 In the early 1930’s parallel with the Great Depression came the ecological disaster known as the Dust Bowl.
 The Dust Bowl began as a long, severe drought in the Great